The Portfolio

 Grant Writing

 Run by an MLCS professor, this required module provides students with practical knowledge about grant writing (including research, nonprofit, and project management).
-Students will be trained in identifying funding sources, developing grant-writing skills, addressing the appropriate audience, preparing a CV or resume, and drafting a proposal.
+Students will be trained to identify funding sources, develop grant-writing skills, address the appropriate audience, prepare a CV or resume, and draft a proposal.
 Through individual and collaborative work, students will learn how to evaluate their strengths and weaknesses, provide and integrate constructive feedback, and confidently advocate for themselves and their projects.

 NB: Students in first year take both required modules, Grant Writing, followed by Information Literacy & Scholarly Communication.